Different Types of Roller Skating & Skates Compared

 Artistic roller skating is primarily done in high-top quad roller skates.
 However, some competitors now do artistic roller skating in special artistic rollerblades / inline skates.
 The vast majority of artistic roller skaters still do their craft in quads.
 The most well-known artistic skates are made by Riedell and Sure-Grip.

 Artistic roller skating looks just like figure skating that you see in the Olympics on ice skates.
 The only difference is that the jumps and spins are done on roller skates.
+Most art skaters wear special artistic roller skate wheels that have a good grip, but are also smaller and harder that are good for spinning.

 I would describe jam skating as a cross between gymnastics, dancing and breakdancing on roller skates.
 Most jam skating is done using low-top quad roller skates.
 Some of the most popular jam skates are made by VNLA.